kodekloudhub/community-faq/docs/ssh.md

 ### Connecting from lab terminal

 Everything in the above section must be true to ensure SSH access from the outside world will work.
 Connection from the lab terminal will either be
-* Via SSH key pair which you created from the AWS console, in which case that will have downloaded a PEM file either to you laptop (open the file, and paste the content to a new file *on the lab terminal*)
+* Via SSH key pair which you created from the AWS console, in which case that will have downloaded a PEM file either to your laptop (open the file, and paste the content to a new file *on the lab terminal*), or via a PEM file that is pre-created in the lab terminal.
+With either of these, use `ssh -i <PEM>` where PEM is the path to the PEM file name.
 * Via ssh keys you created using `ssh-keygen` on the lab terminal.
 When using this method, ALWAYS accept the defaults for the key names (`id_rsa`) unless the question specifically says otherwise, else the grader will fail you.

 When you use `ssh-keygen`, you must copy the content of the created `id_rsa.pub` to the EC2 instance's `authorized_keys` file as directed by the question.
 You will use EC2 Instance Connect to make the initial connection to EC2 to perform the copy.